 The shop regularly disinfected the premises, and staff were careful about social distancing, she said.

-Ouch Vuthy, president of the Virtuous Doctor Association, said the mall’s reopening was too fast as community transmission was still happening and preventive measures such as wearing masks, washing hands and maintaining a distance could not completely prevent transmissions.
+Ouch Vuthy, president of the Virtue Medical Association, said the mall’s reopening was too fast as community transmission was still happening and preventive measures such as wearing masks, washing hands and maintaining a distance could not completely prevent transmissions.

 He added that many Covid-19 patients show no symptoms so the disease cannot be detected just by checking body temperatures.